VetNexusMD professional nexus letter services logo

 How long does it take to receive my nexus letter?

-Standard turnaround at VetNexusMD is 1 to 2 weeks on average, measured from the date the record review deposit is received and all required records have been submitted through our patient portal.
+Standard turnaround at VetNexusMD is 1 to 2 weeks on average, measured from the date the record review deposit is received and all required records have been submitted through our portal.
 The timeline depends on the complexity of the case and the completeness of the records provided.
 Expedited processing (3 business days from the next business day after deposit and records are received) is available for $800 for qualifying cases.
 We recommend submitting records as early as possible to avoid delays in your claim timeline.

 What if my VA claim was already denied?